ISG-ICS/cloudberry/docs/quick-start.md

 ~/cloudberry> ./script/ingestAllTwitterToLocalCluster.sh
 ```

 This step is downloading about 70MB of data, and it may take 5 minutes, again, depending on your network speed.
-This step is successful after you see a message "Data ingestion completed!" in the shell.
-After it finishes, you should see the messages as shown in the following screenshot:
+You should see the messages as shown in the following screenshot:
 ![ingestion][ingestion]

 **Step 5**: Compile and run the Cloudberry server.